-Question Management response Does the Council have procedures in place to assess the Council's ability to continue as a going concern?
-Yes, the Council undertakes a review of its status in advance of producing the Annual Statement of Accounts and has procedures in place to make that assessment including the following: The Council's Medium Term Financial Strategy 2014/17 and Treasury Management Strategy was approved by Council on 27 February 2014.
+Question Management response Question Does the Council have procedures in place to assess the Council's ability to continue as a going concern?
+Management response Yes, the Council undertakes a review of its status in advance of producing the Annual Statement of Accounts and has procedures in place to make that assessment including the following: The Councils Medium Term Financial Strategy 2015/18 and Treasury Management Strategy were approved by Council on 26 February 2015.
 The Three Year Summary Position identified the continued grant funding stream from government and future levels of council tax income.
 The report also considered the robustness of the estimates and the adequacy of reserves allowed for in the budget proposals, so that members had authoritative advice available to them when they made their decisions.
-In October 2013 the Council published Guidance and Data on the Financial Resilience of the Council.
-The Council's Three-Quarter Year Review of Performance was reported to Cabinet in February 2014.
-This predicted a small underspend against budget.
-Financial Control is identified as a key risk in the Corporate Risk Register.
-The net risk rating has reduced to medium as a result of the positive direction of travel evidenced within the Budget Report and the strong financial management which is embedded in the organisation.
+The Council has also published Guidance and Data on the Financial Resilience of the Council.
+The Council's Three-Quarter Year Review of Performance was reported to Cabinet in February 2015.
+This predicted a small underspend of £0.2m against budget.
+Financial Control: Risk that the Council fails to manage expenditure within budget, due to inaccurate financial planning in both the short term and longer term and/or ineffective financial control leading to a failure to maintain an adequate level of reserves, thereby threatening financial stability and service continuity and preventing the achievement of Cheshire East's objectives and outcomes.
 As part of the approval process for the Statement of Accounts the Section 151 Officer will provide assurance regarding the key risks, policies and concepts applicable to the accounts and any such disclosures that are necessary to present fairly the financial position of the Council at its year end.
+All wholly owned companies benefit from a number of guarantees put in place by the authority.
+Their contributions to the Cheshire Pension Fund are guaranteed by the Council and each company receives regular payments in advance from the Council to cover known expenses.
+To cover unforeseen events each company also has access to an automatic loan facility from the council, repayable on commercial terms.